2025 Wrexham National Eisteddfod: Background

 The National Eisteddfod of Wales has been held every year since 1861, with the exception of 1914 (due to World War I), 2020 and 2021 (both due to the COVID-19 pandemic).
 It is hosted by a different region of Wales each year, alternating between north Wales and south Wales.
 Since 1950 all competitions and activities at the National Eisteddfod have to be held in only Welsh.
 Around 6,000 competitors compete in competitions held at the eisteddfod, giving it a claim to be one of Europe's largest music and poetry festivals.
 It is also the largest of the eisteddfods in Wales.
 The two main poetry competition events are the Crowning of the Bard and the Chairing of the Bard.

 The 2025 Eisteddfod is the seventh time it had been held in Wrexham, and the ninth in the area that now comprises the modern wider county borough.
 It was held for the first time in (or near) Wrexham in 1876, then subsequently in 1888, 1912, 1933, 1977 and 2011; with nearby Rhosllanerchrugog, also in the county borough, hosting in 1945 and 1961.

 The previous 2011 Wrexham National Eisteddfod took place on farmland off Ruthin Road to the west of the city centre, receiving about 20,000 attendants daily, although to an £80,000–£90,000 loss overall.

 In July 2011, just prior to the 2011 National Eisteddfod, there were reports that Wrexham council were asked whether they were interested in hosting either the National Eisteddfod or the Urdd National Eisteddfod, in either 2017 or 2022.
 Although a proposal was more centred on the Urdd edition, with concerns raised due to how close it was after 2011 and whether funds can be raised to host another event so soon.

 In July 2022, rumours that the 2025 National Eisteddfod would be held in Wrexham was reported in the media.
 This followed the council's confirmation for a second bid to the UK City of Culture contest (next one scheduled for 2029), after it was one of four finalists but losing to Bradford for the 2025 UK City of Culture.
 As part of such bid, the council was recommended to invite the National Eisteddfod to Wrexham in 2025, with it reported that the National Eisteddfod agreed that they intended to host the 2025 event in Wrexham.
 The National Eisteddfod would be one of seven events hoping to advance the 2029 bid's chances of success.

-In June 2023, Wrexham County Borough Council announced £300,000 towards funding a 2025 event.
-However, the National Eisteddfod had not yet confirmed at the time whether the 2025 event would take place in Wrexham.
+In June 2023, Wrexham County Borough Council announced £300,000 towards funding a 2025 event, even though the National Eisteddfod had not yet confirmed at the time whether the 2025 event would take place in Wrexham.

 It was announced in October 2024, that the 2025 Wrexham Eisteddfod is to be held in Isycoed, with a traditional fenced 'Maes' (festival grounds).
 The event is estimated to potentially bring up to £16 million to Wrexham's economy and 150,000 visitors are expected to attend during the week it is held.
 It would have 6,000 competitors.